sersad-ru/MultiSens/docs/IButton.md

 # iButton Plugin
 <p align="center"><img src="iButton.png"/></p>

-iButton plugin receives serial number from the Dallas DS19xx iButton key.
+The iButton plugin receives serial number from the Dallas DS19xx iButton key.

 Results are displayed on the device screen and sends to serial in human-readable format.